Consultant, Private Client Department

 Tel.:+353 1 637 6200

 John graduated with a BCL law degree from University College Dublin.
 He qualified as a solicitor in 1977.
-John is currently completing an MA in Criminology.
+John completed an MA in Criminology in November 2017.

 Former Past President of the Law Society of Ireland (2010-2011)